akaritakai/AdventOfCode2023/README.md

 session token), running the program will print out the answers to all days of the puzzle.
 A Docker image is provided to ensure compatibility with machines that do not want to install dependencies.

 The goal of this repo is to provide fast, highly tested, and easy-to-use solutions.
+When run on my PC (an AMD Ryzen 9 7950X), all answers are output in ~1.5 seconds.

 This repo may see changes in the future to improve runtime.
 If you have any suggestions, issues running the code, or find a correctness error: please open an issue or pull request.